Skip to main content

 What is Special Olympics?

-Lucas County Special Olympics is a nonprofit organization operated by the Lucas County Board of Developmental Disabilities as part of Special Olympics Ohio, which offers year-round athletic competition for persons with intellectual and developmental disabilities.
-Athletes participate locally during the regular season and strive for postseason berths in Special Olympics' regional, state and national tournaments.
+Lucas County Special Olympics is a nonprofit program of the Lucas County Board of Developmental Disabilities and part of Special Olympics Ohio.
+We provide year-round athletic training and competition for individuals with intellectual and developmental disabilities.

 Available Sports